 Coordination plays a critical role in running speed, yet most athletes overlook it.
 This article explains how timing, rhythm, and full-body coordination determine whether strength actually translates into faster running.

 Calf muscles play a critical role in running speed by controlling ground contact, timing, and force transfer.
-This article explains how the calves influence stride efficiency and how improving their function within a balanced system can lead to faster, more efficient running.
+This article explains how the calves influence stride efficiency and how improving their function within the running speed system can lead to faster, more efficient running.

 Quadriceps muscles play a key role in running speed by stabilizing the knee, controlling ground contact, and transferring force through the body.
 This article explains how the quads function within a balanced system—and how improving their timing and coordination can lead to faster, more efficient running.

 Hamstring muscles play a critical role in running speed by connecting force production with timing and control.
-This article explains how the hamstrings function within a balanced system—and how improving their coordination and timing can lead to faster running and reduced injury risk.
+Learn how the hamstrings function within the running speed system—and why improving their coordination and timing can help unlock faster, more efficient sprinting.

 Glute muscles are essential for running speed, but strength alone isn’t enough.
 This article explains how the glutes contribute to force production—and why true speed depends on how that force is balanced and coordinated across the entire system.